-Α. Railroad retirement funds on hand at beginning of pe- riod (Include cash, checking and savings accounts, bonds, etc.) \$ В. Add total railroad retirement benefits received during period. +\$ C. Total railroad retirement funds available. =\$ D. Subtract total amount used during the accounting period. -\$ E. Balance remaining at end of period. \$ (This second will be also used the total area of a

-(This amount will be shown as the total amount of railroad retirement benefits you have on hand at the beginning of the next accounting period.)

-Show below how the balance from "E" is held, saved, or invested:
+A. Railroad retirement funds on hand at beginning of period (Include cash, checking and savings accounts, bonds, etc.) \$ В. Add total railroad retirement benefits received during period. +\$ C. Total railroad retirement funds available. =\$ D. Subtract total amount used during the accounting period. -\$ E. Balance remaining at end of period. \$ (This amount will be shown as the total amount of railroad retirement benefits you have on hand at the beginning of the next accounting period.)
+Sh now below how the balance from "E" is held, saved, o r invested: